syedumerahmedcode/linkedlist/readme.md

 - After a node in the middle of linekd list
 - At the end of a linked list

-- TODO: Create 3 diagrams showing step-by-step of insertion of Singky Linked List in memory.
+- TODO: Create 3 diagrams showing step-by-step of insertion of Singly Linked List in memory.
+(89)